ai-cherry/sophia-main/docs/SECRETS_MANAGEMENT_IMPLEMENTATION.md

 ### GitHub Repository Secrets

-The `import_secrets_to_github.py` script uses the GitHub CLI to set repository secrets.
-It reads secrets from a `.env` file and sets them one by one.
+The `import_secrets_to_github.py` script uses the GitHub CLI to set repository secrets based on key/value pairs provided at runtime or via environment variables.

 ### Pulumi ESC

 The `configure_pulumi_esc.sh` script uses the Pulumi CLI to manage secrets in Pulumi ESC.
-It can import secrets from a `.env` file, sync them to GitHub Actions, and list all secrets.
+It can synchronize secrets with GitHub Actions and list existing values.

 ## Next Steps